Navajo leaders say members are listed in wrong boundaries

 Navajo Nation leaders say voter rolls list many tribe members in wrong political boundaries in a southeastern Utah county where districts were overturned for being illegally drawn based on race.

-The Salt Lake Tribune reports leaders are asking the state to intervene before possible incorrect ballots are issued for the November election.
+Leaders are asking the state to intervene before possible incorrect ballots are sent out for the November election, The Salt Lake Tribune reported Thursday.

-San Juan County officials dispute that the problem is that large or serious, saying they are working to resolve some issues created because a quarter of residents use post office boxes instead of street addresses.
+San Juan County officials dispute that the problem is that large or serious, saying they are working to resolve some issues resulting from the quarter of residents using post office boxes instead of street addresses.

-Leonard Gorman, executive director of the Navajo Nation Human Rights Commission, told state lawmakers Wednesday that about 85 to 95 percent of Navajo voters are not correctly placed on voter rolls with up to 25 percent placed outside of proper precincts.
+The residential coordinates of about 85 to 95 percent of Navajo voters are not correctly placed on voter rolls, and up to 25 percent are placed outside proper precincts, Leonard Gorman, executive director of the Navajo Nation Human Rights Commission, told state lawmakers Wednesday.

+The rolls show that "some live in rivers.
+Some live in ravines, or the canyon walls.
+This is ridiculous," Gorman said.

 Comments